 Module credits 11.00

 NQF Level 05

 Service modules Faculty of Humanities

 Prerequisites No prerequisites.

 Contact time 1 practical per week, 1 tutorial per week, 3 lectures per week

 Language of tuition Module is presented in English

 Department Statistics

-Period of presentation Semester 1

-On its own, STK 113 and 123 will not be recognised for degree purposes, but exemption will be granted for STK 110.
+Students can only get credit for one of the following modules: STK 133 or STK 113 On their own, STK 133 and STK 143 will not be recognised for degree purposes, but exemption will be granted for STK 110.